 Figure 2.
 Examples of the torque and net power production from the turbine under two conditions.
 In these cases, the rotor is operating at a constant speed (or tip speed ratio).
 Negative torques (Qc) indicated net power generation.
-The top figure, shows that over most of the system a small control, negative control torque is applied indicating peak instantaneous powers on the order of 110 W with averages on the order of 50 W. During brief periods, however, power is required to maintain the rotor’s velocity.
+The top figure shows that over most of the rotation a small negative torque is applied indicating peak instantaneous powers on the order of 110 W with averages on the order of 50 W. During brief periods, however, power is required to maintain the rotor’s velocity, resulting in a current direction reversal for the batteries.
 The bottom two figures show the control torque and net power generation for currents of 2.5 m/s.
 During strong currents the system always generates power although intracycle variability on the order of 25 percent is observed.
-The mean power generation during periods of strong currents is greater than 1.5 kW converter estimates for power instantaneous power are approximately 2.3 kW.
+The mean power generation during periods of strong currents is greater than 1.5 kW, with instantaneous powers of 2.3 kW.

 For both the wave and tidal energy devices a suitable battery system must accommodate the unusual charge/discharge profile.
 In addition, both systems are intended to operate autonomously, which imposes addition requirements on its behavior that include ground-fault monitoring, operations during times of low state-of-charge, and unexpected connection/disconnection.
-This document summarizes the intended system, provides a block diagram of it, and summarizes requirements on the various components.
-This proposed system was initially driven by considerations for the MBARI wave-energy system.
-However, power electronics components from that system are being adapted for use in the UW’s tidal turbine system.
-These systems have unique operating environments and constraints that inform the following requirements.
+This document summarizes the intended system, provides a block diagram, and summarizes requirements on the various components.

 Expected System Block Diagram

-Figure 3 illustrates the components that make up such a system.
-It is based on an existing lead-acid system that is currently in use with the MBARI wave energy converter.
+Figure 3 illustrates the components that make the system..
 The components in the “Common Housing” rectangle are currently all housed in one waterproof enclosure, and some of these components such as the soft-start circuitry could potentially be re-used.
 The Motor Drive/Gen components are the charging source for the system, and the 24V computers and instruments in the system are not shown.
 Note that we do not intend for the system to be housed by the manufacturer.
-General desires for chassis design and housings are discussed in a subsequent section.
+General requirements for chassis design and housings are discussed in a subsequent section.